aissat/unistate/README.md

 - **`UniStateProvider<T, S>`**: A `StatefulWidget` that manages the lifecycle of a `UniState` instance and provides it to the widget tree 🌳.
 - **Extensions**: Methods like `read` and `watch` on `BuildContext` to interact with the state 👀.

-#### UniStateBloc Package 📦
+#### UniStateAdapter Package 📦

 ##### Overview

-The `unistate_bloc` package extends the functionality of the `unistate` package by integrating with the `flutter_bloc` package, providing adapters for bloc and cubit state management 🔄.
+The `unistate_adapter` package extends the functionality of the `unistate` package by integrating with the `flutter_adapter` package, providing adapters for bloc and cubit state management 🔄.

 ##### Key Components